SecDSM/blog.secdsm.org/_posts/2021-09-18-corncon-ctf-writeup.md

 ```

 ### Solution
-Being familiar with how old cheat codes, such as the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) were
+Being familiar with how old cheat codes, such as the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code), were
-shared, along with a large dot in the middle of the provided grid provided a quick understanding of how to solve the
+shared along with a large dot in the middle of the provided grid provided a quick understanding of how to solve the
 challenge.

-Each letter in a space seperated "word" represents a single "instruction" (quick table below, once the final instruction is
+Each letter in a space seperated "word" represents a single "instruction" (quick table below), once the final instruction is
 hit, this represents a single letter of the word.
 Each word is double space seperated.

 |letter|instruction|